Compare digital wallets

 What are the pros and cons of digital wallets?

-What are some things to watch out for when using digital wallets?
+What are some things to avoid with digital wallets?

-Forgetting about privacy.
-To avoid things like identity theft, it’s important to always be wary of the site you’re entering your personal information into.
-If you’re on a webpage, always look for the padlock symbol in the address bar to confirm that the web page is secure.
+- Forgetting about privacy.
+To avoid things like identity theft, you must always be wary of the site you’re entering your personal information into.
+If you’re on a webpage, always look for the padlock symbol where you enter your web addresses to confirm that the web page is secure.

 Frequently asked questions